 At the present time, there is, among much of the world’s human population, a dangerous tendency to confound human success with longevity.
-What I mean by this is that our species’ spectacular cultural and evolutionary success, which is indubitable, is not at all the same as our species’ longevity, for this is an entirely different matter.
+What I mean by this is that our species’ recent spectacular cultural, evolutionary, and demographic success, which is indubitable, is not at all the same as our species’ longevity, for this is an entirely different matter.
 Moreover, there is a false sense of security that comes from living among a large group of people, which observation also applies to the global human population at the present time.
-We have become so numerous that many of us believe it is impossible that our species will become extinct, whether in the near or distant future.
-However, it is completely wrong to assume that our scientific and technological advances, which are the primary reasons for our species’ success over all other living creatures, also imply that we are improving our long-term chances of survival.
+We have become so numerous that many of us believe it is impossible, or at least highly unlikely, that our species will become extinct, whether in the near or distant future.
+However, it is wrong to assume that our scientific and technological advances, which are the primary reasons for our species’ success over all other living creatures, also imply that we are improving our long-term chances of survival.
 In fact, I declare that these two things are diametrically opposed to each other.

 By caring only about the survival of our human progeny, we are making it increasingly difficult, and in many cases impossible, for the progeny of other species, both plant and animal, to survive.
 For, although human babies may look sweet, adorable, and innocent, every human child that is born, especially if that child is born in a wealthy industrialized country, is another voracious, oil-guzzling, and mass-consuming monster which will contribute to our accelerating devastation of the planet.
 During the past decades and centuries, it has always been the case that each generation has consumed and polluted more, while taking up more space, than the preceding generation, due to our numbers multiplying like a deadly infestation.
 Another reason for this increased consumption is the simple fact that people are living longer and longer, which means that they have many more years in which to consume things and pollute the planet.
 Hence, even if one drives a car, eats meat, lives in a big house, flies in a plane to different parts of the world, and buys many artificial things one doesn’t need, if one has no children, then there will be no one to copy and perpetuate one’s bad habits of consuming and polluting which are causing so much harm all over the world.

 But, you will say, even if I don’t have any children, there will be other people who will have children, and surely one small, single child will not make any difference in the grand scheme of things.
 However, it is precisely this attitude – that one more child does not matter – that has led us to the present alarming situation.
-For there are many millions and billions of people who, when they debate whether or not to have a child, or how many children they want to have, think only of themselves and how it will affect them, while they think nothing at all of how their selfish decision will affect all the other creatures that live on the Earth.
-In this age of mass hyper-consumption and planetary-wide environmental degradation, not having children is the greatest, most generous gift that a human being can give to all the many other organisms with which we share the planet, and, indirectly, to our own species.
+For there are many millions and billions of people who, when they debate whether or not to have a child, or how many children they want to have, think only of themselves and how their decision will affect them, while they think nothing at all of how their selfish decisions will affect all the other creatures that live on the Earth.
+In the recent past, although it has taken as little as 12 years for the human population to increase by 1 billion – for instance, from 5 to 6 billion and from 6 to 7 billion – it only takes about 8 years or less for a billion new human beings to be born into the world.
+This is because the increase in the total population is the difference between total births and total deaths.
+Clearly, this huge number of human births in such a short period of time is the result of the actions of many hundreds of millions of breeding human couples.
+In this age of mass hyper-consumption and planetary-wide environmental degradation, not having children is the greatest, most generous gift that a human being can give to all the many other organisms with whom we share the planet, and, indirectly, to our own species.

 Although it may seem paradoxical or counterintuitive, the only way we can ensure the long-term survival of our species is by reducing the global human population.
 By how much?
 The answer is, by as much as possible.
-The Earth most certainly does not need 7 billion people.
+The Earth most certainly does not need 7 or 8 billion people.
 It does not need 6, 5, 4, 3, or even 2 billion people.
-These were milestones that were surpassed for the very first time in the Earth’s extremely long history only in the past hundred years.
+These were milestones that were only surpassed for the very first time in the Earth’s extremely long history during the past hundred years.

 In 1800, world population stood at about one billion; by 1930 it had doubled to two billion.
 Only 30 years later (in 1960) it had doubled again to four billion; currently we are on track to achieve a third doubling, to eight billion humans, around 2025.

-For the millions of years that human beings have been around, they probably did not number more than 100 million people.
-During that time, it is erroneously believed that our species’ existence was precarious; and yet, the fact that our human ancestors were able to survive for such a long time disproves this common belief.
+Prior to the last several millennia, for the millions of years that human beings or their ancestors have been around, they numbered significantly less than 100 million people, or less than 1% of the present human population.
+During that time, it is erroneously believed that our species’ existence was precarious; and yet, the fact that our human ancestors were able to survive for such a long period of time disproves this common belief.

-During the course of the twentieth century, the average life expectancy in the most developed countries rose from a little over forty years to more than seventy years, and close to eighty years in a few countries.
+During the course of the twentieth century, the average life expectancy in the most developed countries rose from a little over forty years to more than seventy years, and close to eighty years in some countries.
 In a hypothetical country with a reproduction rate that remains fixed at 2.1 children per woman, which is roughly the rate that is needed to maintain the population at a steady figure, if the life expectancy were to double, for example, from forty to eighty years of age, then the population would also roughly double, even though there is no increase in the number of children being born.
-This is because there would be many people still alive who, in the previous era, would have died at a younger age.
+This is because there would be many people still alive who, in past ages, would have died at a younger age.

 The End of Growth by Richard Heinberg, Introduction.
 New Society Publishers, Gabriola Island, British Columbia, 2011.